 - Vehicle safety – regular maintenance, repairs and safety checks decrease the chances of a vehicle failing on the road and causing harm.

-As regulator, we use a range of approaches and interventions to ensure commercial operators and drivers are safe and comply with the law.
+As regulators, we use a range of approaches and interventions to ensure commercial operators and drivers are safe and comply with the law.

-- Licensing – Commercial drivers must pass stringent tests to acquire the right licence for their commercial operations, whether that’s driving a truck, bus or taxi.
-We have the power to suspend, disqualify or revoke heavy vehicle licences (class 2-5) for up to ten years if drivers consistently compromise road safety.
+- Licensing – commercial drivers must pass stringent tests to acquire the right licence for their commercial operations, whether that’s driving a truck, bus or taxi.
+We have the power to suspend, disqualify or revoke heavy vehicle licences (class 2-5) for up to 10 years if drivers consistently compromise road safety.
 We can also suspend or revoke transport service licences (TSLs).

-- Endorsements – to carry passengers, recover vehicles, and become a driving instructor or testing officer, you’ll need to have a special endorsement from us.
-To apply, you’ll need to have the right kind of driver licence, have the right to work in New Zealand, pass our fit and proper person assessment, and be in good health.
+- Endorsements – to carry passengers, recover vehicles or become a driving instructor or testing officer, you’ll need to have a special endorsement from us.
+To apply, you’ll need to have the right kind of driver licence, have the right to work in New Zealand, pass our fit and proper person assessment and be in good health.

-- Road user charges (RUC) – Safety improvements and maintenance to the roading network are reliant on users contributing their fair share.
-While most road users pay for this through levies at the pump, heavy vehicle drivers and other diesel fuel users are required to pay for their road use via the RUC, which is worked out on the total kilometres travelled per vehicle each year.
+- Road user charges (RUC) – safety improvements and maintenance to the roading network rely on users contributing their fair share.
+While most road users pay for this through levies at the pump, heavy vehicle drivers and other diesel fuel users are required to pay for their road use via RUC, which is worked out on the total kilometres travelled per vehicle each year.

-- Weigh Right – the programme uses roadside technology and intelligent software to direct potentially overloaded vehicles to commercial vehicle safety centres for assessment.
+- Commercial Vehicle Safety Programme – the programme uses roadside technology and intelligent software to direct potentially non-compliant vehicles to commercial vehicle safety centres for assessment.

-Read more about commercial transport, including permitting, RUC, worktime, Weight Right and more
+Read more about commercial transport, including permitting, RUC, worktime, Commercial Vehicle Safety Programme and more

 Find out about commercial licensing and endorsements